apix/cache/README.md

 ```
 ### PDO backends specific

-Note if preflight is set to true (default), the required DB table(s), if missing, will be created on-the-fly.
-Set preflight to false in order to avoid the extra checks...

 ```php
   // additional (default) options, specific to PDO
   $options['db_table']   = 'cache';       // table to hold the cache